crs4/pydoop/docs/tutorial/pydoop_script.rst

 Word Count
 ++++++++++

-The word count example can be considered as the "hello world" of MapReduce.
-A simple application that counts the occurrence of each word in a set of text files, it is included in both the original MapReduce paper [#]_ and in the Hadoop documentation as a MapReduce programming tutorial.
-The Pydoop Script implementation requires only five lines of code:
+Count the occurrence of each word in a set of text files.

 .. literalinclude:: ../../examples/pydoop_script/scripts/wordcount.py
    :language: python